dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Rest-api.md

 #### Calling ARM APIs

-[Azure Resource Manager REST APIs are documentet here](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) and it's out of scoop for this tutorial to document the usage of each and every.
+[Azure Resource Manager REST APIs are documentet here](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) and it's out of scope for this tutorial to document the usage of each and every.
 This documentation will only use a few APIs to explain the basic usage of the APIs and after that we refer you to the official documentation.

-The access token you recieved in the previous HTTP call mustbe passed in for all request to the ARM API as a header named "Authorization" with the value "Bearer YOUR_ACCESS_TOKEN".
+The access token you recieved in the previous HTTP call must be passed in for all request to the ARM API as a header named "Authorization" with the value "Bearer YOUR_ACCESS_TOKEN".
 Notice the space between "Bearer" and your Access Token.

 ##### List all subscriptions